 Liver cancer surgery

 People with cirrhosis are eligible for surgery only if the cancer is small and they still have a reasonable amount of liver function left.
-Doctors often assess this function by assigning a Child-Pugh score (see the section “How is liver cancer staged?”), which is a measure of cirrhosis based on certain lab tests and symptoms.
+Doctors often assess this function by assigning a Child-Pugh score (see “Liver cancer stages”), which is a measure of cirrhosis based on certain lab tests and symptoms.